 Yes.
-The downgradient segment of the plume south of Brookhaven Avenue has attenuated to concentrations below the DWS and monitoring has been suspended in this area.
+Tritium exceeding the 20,000 pCi/L DWS is observed intermittently in individual wells immediately downgradient of the HFBR.
 Figure 3.2.17-2 demonstrates the decline in source area concentrations over the years.

 Yes.
-The downgradient segment of the plume has been successfully remediated by a combination of pumping and natural attenuation to levels below the DWS.
+The downgradient segment of the plume has been successfully remediated by a combination of pump and treat and natural attenuation to levels below the DWS.